 The time sequence of adding posts to a blog gives a simple structure.
 But for readers of this and similar blogs, this sequential structure is irrelevant: structuring the content of the posts is more important.
 The structure sketched here is not offered as a comprehensive map of the whole field of software engineering: it is merely the structure of this blog—that is, of the themes and topics on which I intend to post.

 The content structure is visible in two mechanisms.
 First, directional links between posts help navigation: ↑ or ↓ to posts offering a larger view or more detail; and ← or → to a closely preceding or succeeding subject respectively.
 Second, posts are formed into clusters by labels: clicking a label in the sidebar retrieves and displays all posts bearing that label.
-These labels are names of four general themes and their sixteen constituent topics, listed here with brief comments.
-Each individual post is labelled with one or more of these names; additional labels on a post—in square brackets, for example [Feynman]—mention cited sources.
+These labels are names of four general themes and their sixteen constituent topics, listed here with brief comments: each individual post is labelled with one or more of these names.
+Labels in square brackets—for example [Feynman]—cluster posts citing the same sources.

 CPS Cyber-physical system: a system in which execution of computer software governs the physical world.
 A CPS is bipartite: two obvious parts are its physical World, and its Machine that executes the software.
 Data, reified and managed by the Machine, is a physical part of many large systems.
 The System Behaviour is the key property of a CPS.

 World The physical world of a CPS, comprising: parts—including human participants—whose behaviour is governed—that is, partially controlled—by the Machine; parts in which required consequences and effects of this behaviour are located; and the all enclosing physical environment in which the system is designed to operate.